 Instagram allows you to grow a community around you and your business and connect with readers in a way that’s difficult to do on other channels.

 Using your Instagram in the right way will allow you to grow your blog traffic and increase your sales dramatically.

 What Does Blogging on Instagram Look Like?

-Blogging on Instagram is different to how you would use a personal Instagram account.
+Blogging on Instagram is different from how you would use a personal Instagram account.
 I have 2 accounts for that very reason.

 How your Instagram should look depends on your niche, but it’s useful to think of Instagram as a ‘mini-blog’.

 Focus on the content that you are putting on Instagram and how you can use that to direct people where you want.
 Your Instagram posts and stories should be relevant to your niche and what you are trying to sell.

 6 Instagram Blogging Tips to Grow Your Readership

 Use the following tips to attract your ideal audience and grow your blog with Instagram.